arjunvinod09/order-management-system/README.md

 ]
 }

 **HANDLED EXCEPTION CASES SO FAR:**
 * All the validation cases are handled and appropriate message is being displayed
 * Searching by an invalid userId
 * Searching by an invalid orderId
-* Searching for all orders by a user handled both non existing user and no orders placed by user
+* Searching for all orders by a user handled both non-existing user and no orders placed by user
+* Also wrote a custom method in controller to handle validation error messages and display them properly in postman instead of default 500 Internal server error

+**JUnit Testing Progress**
+* Repository testing for one custom method
+* Service testing done
+* Controller testing in progress